Quazepam: Pharmacology

 Quazepam is a trifluoroalkyl type of benzodiazepine.
-Quazepam is unique amongst benzodiazepines in that it selectively targets the GABAA α1 subunit receptors which are responsible for inducing sleep.
+Quazepam is unique amongst benzodiazepines in that it selectively targets the GABAA α1 subunit receptors, which are responsible for inducing sleep.
 Its mechanism of action is very similar to zolpidem and zaleplon in its pharmacology and can successfully substitute for zolpidem and zaleplon in animal studies.

 Quazepam is selective for type I benzodiazepine receptors containing the α1 subunit, similar to other drugs such as zaleplon and zolpidem.
-As a result, quazepam has little or no muscle relaxant properties.
+As a result, quazepam has little or no muscle-relaxant properties.
 Most other benzodiazepines are unselective and bind to type1 GABAA receptors and type2 GABAA receptors.
-Type1 GABAA receptors include the α1 subunit containing GABAA receptors which are responsible for hypnotic properties of the drug.
-Type 2 receptors include the α2, α3 and α5 subunits which are responsible for anxiolytic action, amnesia and muscle relaxant properties.
-Thus quazepam may have less side effects than other benzodiazepines but, it has a very long half-life of 25 hours which reduces its benefits as a hypnotic due to likely next day sedation.
+Type1 GABAA receptors include the α1 subunit containing GABAA receptors, which are responsible for the hypnotic properties of the drug.
+Type 2 receptors include the α2, α3 and α5 subunits, which are responsible for anxiolytic action, amnesia, and muscle relaxant properties.
+Thus, quazepam may have less side effects than other benzodiazepines, but, it has a very long half-life of 25 hours, which reduces its benefits as a hypnotic due to likely next day sedation.
 It also has two active metabolites with half-lives of 28 and 79 hours.
-Quazepam may also cause less drug tolerance than other benzodiazepines such as temazepam and triazolam perhaps due to its subtype selectivity.
-The longer half-life of quazepam may have the advantage however, of causing less rebound insomnia than shorter acting subtype selective nonbenzodiazepines.
+Quazepam may also cause less drug tolerance than other benzodiazepines such as temazepam and triazolam, perhaps due to its subtype selectivity.
+The longer half-life of quazepam may have the advantage, however, of causing less rebound insomnia than shorter-acting subtype selective nonbenzodiazepines.
 However, one of the major metabolites of quazepam, the N-desmethyl-2-oxoquazepam (aka N-desalkylflurazepam), binds unselectively to both type1 and type2 GABAA receptors.
 The N-desmethyl-2-oxoquazepam metabolite also has a very long half-life and likely contributes to the pharmacological effects of quazepam.